 - Most configurations with a maximum of two monitors that have a 1920 × 1200 resolution are supported. - HP t420 Thin Client: Due to its default BIOS configuration, this model uses HP True Graphics for one monitor only, by default.
-See Enabling HP True Graphics for multiple monitors on the HP t420 on page 37 for more information. - HP t630 Thin Client: This model supports a maximum of two monitors at 1920 × 1200 or one monitor at 3840 × 2160. - HP t730 Thin Client: This model supports a maximum of three monitors at 1920 x 1200. - Rotated monitors might not display correctly. - If you are using HP True Graphics with two monitors and trying to play a video using HDX MediaStream, the video will fail because H.264 supports only two hardware decode sessions, which are being consumed by the monitors. - NOTE: HDX MediaStream is also trying to leverage local hardware decoding of H.264, which causes the issue.
+See Enabling HP True Graphics for multiple monitors on the HP t420 on page 39 for more information. - HP t630 Thin Client: This model supports a maximum of two monitors at 1920 × 1200 or one monitor at 3840 × 2160. - HP t730 Thin Client: This model supports a maximum of three monitors at 1920 × 1200. - Rotated monitors might not display correctly. - If you are using HP True Graphics with two monitors and trying to play a video using HDX MediaStream, the video will fail because H.264 supports only two hardware decode sessions, which are being consumed by the monitors.